TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 • Synthetase / Ligase uses ATP to condense two molecules:

-Branching enzyme (transglycosylase) cleaves an bond and reforms it as an bond, creating branch points.
-This increases solubility and the number of non-reducing ends (= more sites for rapid synthesis/breakdown).
+Branching enzyme (transglycosylase) solves both problems: it cleaves an α(1→4) bond and reforms it as an α(1→6) bond, creating branch points.
+The result:

 1. UDP-glucose forms a glycosidic bond with Tyr194 of glycogenin (self-glucosylation)